Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Drug prevention education

-Outlook for the future of community-based corrections programs
+What is the outlook for the future of community corrections programs?

 The future of community-based corrections programs is uncertain.
 They have been successful in many ways, but major obstacles and challenges remain.